vjacek/vjacek.github.io/content/2023-9-16-The-Name-Of-The-Wind.md

 Although not fantastically quotable, there are a great many important lessons throughout the book.
 There's even a touch of stocism thrown in:

 > Just pity him, my boy.
 Tomorrow we'll be on our way, but he'll have to keep his own disagreeable company until the day he dies.

+Lastly, but firstly in the book, is the very clever storytelling perspective of the narrator and hero telling his own story to another character in the book.
+So most of the novel is spent in a story-in-story, with interludes of stepping out into "present day".
+It's a fun device that does a good job of breaking up the story into themed segments far more interesting than your average chapter.